Doctoral Program in Instructional Technology and Leadership

 All courses in the Fall and Spring semesters are taught in an online format, within BlackBoard.
 Online classes are offered Monday, Tuesday, Wednesday, or Thursday and class meetings begin at either 5:00pm or 6:00pm Eastern Standard Time .
 Students are expected to attend each class (real-time, online class meetings), and attendance is factored into the final grade.
 Students typically complete three to four classes per semester.

 During the first summer, all students are required to attend Duquesne University's campus for a continuous, two week mandatory residency component.
+Students completing their first year are also required to attend the campus for one week mandatory residency.
 During this time, students are oriented to the program, attend classes, interact with faculty and cohort members, review graduation requirements, and participate in social activities.
 Students are expected to make their own arrangements for housing during this time.
 A very limited number of dormitory rooms may be available on campus and a variety of off-campus options are also available.